-- How many destinations can I book?
 The most destinations I have seen an online booking tool book is up to 6.
 This means that your travellers can also book complex international trips online (saving you up to 80% on the transaction fee).

 This really relates to any functionality that makes booking international easier.
 I have seen OBTs that can filter search results up to 18 different ways, but there are lots of options out there, so make sure you shop around.

 2. Online changes

 You may wonder why this matters.
 Well, a manual process means that when you change a booking online, the booking is then sent to a queue to wait for a travel consultant to action it.
-This may not seem like a big deal, but what if it’s an urgent change, or in the middle of the night?
-Chances are it won’t get changed in time for you to travel.
-It also results in additional rules from your Travel Management Company (TMC) around when bookings can be changed AND how much you are charged to make that change.
-Conversely, an automated process, automatically changes the booking immediately, without any consultant intervention.
-The traveller is able to make a change independently, from wherever in the world and at any time of day
+This may not seem like a big deal, but if it’s an urgent change, it can be.
+Perhaps it may impact your travel plans.
+It also can result in additional rules being applied by your Travel Management Company (TMC) around when bookings can be changed AND how much you are charged to make changes.
+Conversely, an automated process, will change the booking immediately, without any consultant intervention.
+The traveller is able to make a change independently, from wherever in the world they are and at any time of day

 3. Hold live inventory